-32g(5).
-Include the total fees paid (or in the case of accrual basis plans, costs incurred during the plan year but not paid as of the end of the plan year) to an individual, partnership, or corporation (or other person) for advice to the plan relating to its investment portfolio.
+Line 32g(5).-Include the total fees paid (or in the case of accrual basis plans, costs incurred during the plan year but not paid as of the end of the plan year) to an individual, partnership, or corporation (or other person) for advice to the plan relating to its investment portfolio.
 These may include fees paid to manage the plan's investments, fees for specific advice on a particular investment, and fees for the evaluation of the plan's investment performance.

-32g(6).
-Include total fees paid (or in the case of accrual basis plans, costs incurred during the plan year but not paid as of the end of the plan year) to a lawyer for services rendered to the plan.
+Line 32g(6).-Include total fees paid (or in the case of accrual basis plans, costs incurred during the plan year but not paid as of the end of the plan year) to a lawyer for services rendered to the plan.
 Include fees paid for rendering legal opinions, litigation, and advice but not for providing legal services as a benefit to plan participants.

-32g(7).
-Include the total fees paid (or in the case of accrual basis plans, costs incurred during the plan year but not paid as of the end of the plan year) for valuations or appraisals to determine the cost, quality, or value of an item.
+Line 32g(7).-Include the total fees paid (or in the case of accrual basis plans, costs incurred during the plan year but not paid as of the end of the plan year) for valuations or appraisals to determine the cost, quality, or value of an item.
 These may include the fee(s) paid for appraisals of real property (real estate, gemstones, coins, etc.), and a valuation of closely held securities for which there is no ready market.

-32g(8).
-Include the total fees and expenses paid to or on behalf of plan trustees (or in the case of accrual basis plans, costs incurred during the plan year but not paid as of the end of the plan year).
+Line 32g(8).-Include the total fees and expenses paid to or on behalf of plan trustees (or in the case of accrual basis plans, costs incurred during the plan year but not paid as of the end of the plan year).
 These may include reimbursement of expenses associated with trustees such as lost time, seminars, travel, meetings, etc.

-32g(9).
-Other expenses are those that cannot be associated definitely with items 32g(1) through 32g(8).
+Line 32g(9).-Other expenses are those that cannot be associated definitely with lines 32g(1) through 32g(8).
 All miscellaneous expenses are also included in this figure.
 These may include expenses for office supplies and equipment, cars, telephone, postage, rent, and expenses associated with the ownership of a building used in the operation of the plan.

-32h.
-Add column (b) of items 32e(4), 32f, and 32g(10).
+Line 32h.-Add column (b) for lines 32e(4), 32f, and 32g(10).

-32i.
-Subtract item 32h from item 32d.

-32j.
-Include in this reconciliation figure any transfers of assets into or out of the plan resulting from mergers and consolidations of plans or associated with benefit liabilities that are also being transferred.
+Line 32i.-Subtract line 32h from line 32d.
+Line 32j.-Include in this reconciliation figure any transfers of assets into or out of the plan resulting from mergers and consolidations of plans or associated with benefit liabilities that are also being transferred.
 A transfer is not a shifting of assets or liabilities from one investment medium to another used for a single plan (e.g., between a trust and an annuity contract).
 Transfers out should be shown in parentheses.

-32k.
-Include the amount of net assets at the beginning of the year.
-This amount must equal item 31I, column (a).
+Line 32k.-Include the amount of net assets at the beginning of the year.
+This amount must equal line 31l, column (a).

-32I.
-Include the amount of net assets at the end of the year.
-This amount must equal item 31I, column (b).
+Line 32!.-Include the amount of net assets at the end of the year.
+This amount must equal line 31l, column (b).